dregmi2/RamanX_demo/README.md

 Placeholder repo for demo video.

-Please click on (download) RamanX Demo Video.mp4 for the demonstration.
+Please click on RamanX Demo Video.mp4 >> then raw >> to download the demonstration video.